 - Very good knowledge of techniques in camera, sound recording, editing and script writing

-- Knowledge of the software Final Cut Pro X
+- Knowledge of Final Cut Pro X software

-- Knowledge of the software Pro-tools or Logic an asset
+- Knowledge of software Protools or Logic sotware an asset

 - Work experience with youth an asset

-- Can teach and work collaboratively within a team
+- Ability to teach and work within a team

 - Demonstrate leadership and dynamism

 - Ability to handle uncertain situations with ease

 - Adaptability (to cultural differences, to working in a remote area with variable hours)